Yanxxx7979/Yanxxx7979/README.md

 ✨This is Yan!

--🔭 I’m currently a junior in NCU
+-🔭 I’m currently a junior grade student in NCU

 -🔭 I'm major in Mechanical Engineering